Free Beta

 Real-world speedups vary by device, model, and hardware.
 Here's what you can expect:

-On flagship hardware (2024+): You may see up to 75% speedup.
+On flagship hardware (2024+): Snapdragon 8 Elite sees up to 2x speedup on 14B models.
+MediaTek Dimensity 9400+ support is early with optimization ongoing.
 On older devices, spec decode is smart enough to disable itself if it wouldn't help — we don't want slower inference.

 Performance varies by: